johnjameswhitman/hackduke2023backend/docs/lab/02_cors_demo.md

 - Therefore, the API will <b id="corsDemoAccept">thinking...</b> your request.

+!!! tip "Activate `venv`"

+    Whenever you hop into a new command line shell, don't forget to reactivate your Python virtual environment.
+From the root of the project run:

+    - macOS / Linux: `source venv/bin/activate`
+    - Windows: `venv\Scripts\Activate.ps1`

 From the root of the repository run `mkdocs serve`, and it will start serving this documentation site from your local machine.